-Harris Junior Academy
+Harris Junior Academy, Carshalton

 PV panels were installed to the roof of the new building to provide solar power thus minimising the use of electricity from the national grid.
-High level electronically operated skylights were also installed, to bring in more natural daylight and ventilation to the three class bases, which are operated by CO2 sensors with a traffic light alert system for the teacher and a manual override, thus minimising the necessity for constant artificial lighting.
+High level electronically operated skylights were also installed, to bring in more natural daylight and ventilation to the three-class bases, which are operated by CO2 sensors with a traffic light alert system for the teacher and a manual override, thus minimising the necessity for constant artificial lighting.

 The building has been constructed in a traditional rectangular shape which offers a large open plan feel to the internal area.
-The main west facing wall has been constructed with over 80% glazing allowing a lot of natural light into the three class bases.
+The main west-facing wall has been constructed with over 80% glazing allowing a lot of natural light into the three-class bases.

-The roof is covered in a Trocal warm decked membrane roofing system which emulates an older zinc or lead type roof.
+The roof is covered in a Trocal warm decked membrane roofing system which emulates older zinc or lead type roof.
 This aids the aesthetics of the building and is a mono-pitch style finish which incorporates built up parapet perimeters similar to the existing building adjacent to the new build.
 This roofing system is more eco-friendly than traditional zinc or lead.

 - Photovoltaic Panels